carbon-language/carbon-lang/docs/project/code_review.md

   help clear up misunderstandings, help the suggestion be understood and applied more effectively, and allow internalizing improvements for future contributions.
-- **Provide a path forward.** The author needs to undersstand what they will need to do to respond to your comments.
+- **Provide a path forward.** The author needs to understand what they will need to do to respond to your comments.
 For example, always provide alternatives when commenting that the current approach won't work.

 Keep in mind that the goal is to improve the overall health of the code, repository, and/or project over time.
 Sometimes, there will be pushback on